In-house Fulfillment Strategies to Help You Scale Your Ecommerce Operation

 Common Challenges with Omni-Channel Order Fulfillment

-The primary challenge with pursuing an omni-channel order fulfillment strategy is the fact that you will need to pick and ship dissimilar order types at the same time and from a single location.
+One of the primary challenges with pursuing an omni-channel order fulfillment strategy is the fact that you will need to pick and ship dissimilar order types at the same time and from a single location.
 If this is not handled correctly, this can result in a lot of confusion and increase the likelihood of errors in your orders.

 For example, consider the following: